 PR is so much more than a press release, although it's one of many important tools that PR pros use to communicate.
 Because the results from PR can reach great magnitudes, more and more communications leaders are sitting right at the same table as the C-suite, serving as valuable strategic advisors.

 According to Demand Gen Report, 66% of B2B marketers use earned media to drive their pipeline.
 Another survey by Cision and PRWeek indicated that 66% of marketing survey respondents ranked content creation among the three most important activities to garner positive business results.
 Lastly, 73% of consumers are willing to pay more for products that guarantee total transparency on social media, according to Sprout Social.

 The most powerful and influential communications success is when the synergies of media relations, content and social media can position a brand with a consistent, amplified voice.
-At the heart of it all — it’s storytelling.
-At the foundation of good storytelling — research and insights.
+At the heart of it all is storytelling.
+At the foundation of good storytelling?
+Research and insights.
 All supported by a sound strategy to shape and influence a set of core audiences.

 There's no one cookie cutter way to deliver your story and there is no such thing as “free advertising.”
 You may be interested in how to use media relations as a megaphone to create awareness of your work.
 You may be curious as to how publicity can help your image.
 You may have thought about how organizations communicated to their stakeholders at the start of COVID-19.
 Once you understand your marketing communications goals, public relations and marketing pros can help you identify your plan, strategy, and measurements/KPIs for success.